A range of standards

-There are now several sets of standards afoot, and it can be quite confusing because they have somewhat different approaches. more +/-»
+There are now several sets of standards afoot, some greener than others, and it can be quite confusing because they have somewhat different approaches.

 The Building Regs, part L

 These are the mandatory minimum set of standards which any self build project will need to achieve.

 Currently there is a transition period for part L and there is a good explanation of the latest changes published by the NHBCThe National House-Building Council describes itself as being "the leading warranty and insurance provider and standards setter for UK house-building for new and newly converted homes" as a Technical Extra

 Part L (which are the current mandatory legal standards) has been tightened as regards thermal insulation and new standards to do with air tightnessA measure of how leaky a building is to air.
 In other words, how draughty it might be.
 There are now standard fan pressure tests to check how air tight a house is and the Building Regulations have minimum standards for all new houses (L1A – Conservation of fuel and power in new dwellings (England)).
 A much higher degree of air tightness is covered by the Passivhaus standard are being ushered in, though more slowly, and with some resistance from the mainstream building industry.
 They are likely to be improved considerably over the next decade or so.